nwendling/kubernetes/docs/design/job_controller.md

 	}
 }
 ```

+As said before I'd add here those on failure/success reactions, though I don't known
+how it should look like yet ;) And one other very important thing: wheather this job
+is allowed to run in parallel, meaning two copies of this job are or not allowed.

 Compared to a ReplicationController, there is no replica count since only 1 pod will be created.
 JobController introduces a schedulePolicy structure which specifies:
 * The schedule (using ISO8601 notation) to apply for launching the pod.